Booza1981/MS-Todo-to-Todoist-One-Way-Sync/README.md

 ### Checking Logs

-To see the output from the scraper and check if the cron job is running, you can view the container's logs:
+To see the output from the scraper, you can view the container's logs:

 ```bash
 docker-compose logs -f
 ```

+> **Note:** An initial sync will run immediately when the container starts.
+You will see the log output right away.
+Subsequent syncs will occur automatically every 4 hours.

 ### Stopping the Scraper